"Pastoral Care at Loreto establishes the caring educational environment

 Our House System

 The strong Pastoral Program of our Secondary School is fostered by our close-knit House system.
 Each student is part of one of our eight Houses which consist of seven Tutor Groups.
-Tutor Groups are organised vertically with students from Years 7 to 12, which encourages a sense of connection and friendship across year groups.
-Each Tutor Group is in the care of a Tutor, and each House is in the care of a Head of House who oversees all aspects of a student’s care and education across the FACE Curriculum – Faith, Academic, Community and Extra-curricular.
-In addition to a Tutor, students in Years 7 and 8 have an Advisor, who is also their Integrated Learning teacher, to assist with the transition into Secondary School.
+Tutor Groups are organised vertically with students from Year 7 to 12, which encourages a sense of connection and friendship across year groups.
+Each Tutor Group is in the care of a Tutor, and each House is in the care of a Head of House who oversees all aspects of a student’s care and education across the FACE Curriculum – Faith, Academic, Community and Extra-Curricular.
+In addition to a Tutor, students in Year 7 and 8 have an Advisor, who is also their Integrated Learning teacher, to assist with the transition into Secondary School.

 Conversations and Holistic Plenaries

 Students meet regularly with their Tutor or Advisor during 1:1 scheduled ‘Conversations,’ a unique feature of our Pastoral Care model.
-During a Conversation, students reflect on their growth, challenges and goals across Faith, Academic, Community and Extra-curricular.
+During a Conversation, students reflect on their growth, challenges and goals across Faith, Academic, Community and Extra-Curricular.
 Students also participate in an annual Holistic Plenary meeting at which they lead a conversation with their parents and Advisor or Tutor.

 Holistic care is provided to all students by onsite registered nurses, visiting doctors and school counsellors at our Mary Ward Health and Wellness Centre on school grounds.